Atsika/wgit/README.md

 ## 🤝 Cross-platform

-Since Wgit is made in Go and using full cross-platform packages, it should run on any plateform.
+Since Wgit is made in Go and is using full cross-platform packages, it should run on any platform.

 ⚠️ Currently only tested on:
 * Linux Fedora 34